okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 The Okta Administrator Roles API provides operations to manage administrative Role assignments for a User.

 Role listing APIs provide a union of both standard and custom Roles assigned to a User or Group.
-We are, therefore, providing both groups of APIs and their intersections in this single doc, which will eventually replace the contents of the existing docs.
+We are, therefore, providing both groups of APIs and their intersections in this single doc.

 ## Get started